November 12, 2019

 DXRacer is among the most well known companies making gaming chairs.
-The company has a long list of sponsors & affiliates in professional gaming, but that’s not where they began.
-Check out all we have to say in this DXRacer review.
+The company has a long list of sponsors and affiliates in professional gaming, but that’s not where they began.
+Check out my opinion below in this DXRacer review.

 The company started in 2001 as a luxury sports car seat manufacturer.
 And, if you’ve ever sat inside a luxury sports car, you know this background holds merit.

 When turning their focus to gamers, DXRacer wanted to make no sacrifice in terms of quality and comfort.
 Directly from their website:

 “…we take great pride in the quality of every product we make.
 We design our chairs with ergonomics in mind and elevate them with racing flair.
 The result: Extreme comfort for healthy gaming.“DXRacer FAQ